 Like anything, brand’s have spectrums with heaven at one end and hell at the other.

 On one end of the spectrum, the vital signs are healthy with your brand growing and expanding and proactive in its activities.
 It’s in the zone and is calling its own shots.
-This is a luxury flight with best personnel, great leg room, the most comfortable chairs and the finest food and drinks.
+This luxury flight has the best personnel, great legroom, comfortable chairs, and the finest food and drinks.

 For the sake of illustration and seeing the incremental steps to heaven (or hell), I introduce: